bajoriad/Statistics/README.md

 Statistics
 ===========================

-Implemented a program to calculate
+Implemented a program to compute basic statistics like mean and standard deviation.